 An instruction of the form: LDAB

-0x10,X means: Take the address in register X and add offset 0x10 to it.
+0x10,X means: Take the address in register X

-Then read that memory location and put it in register B.
+read that memory location and put it in register B.

 The Williams assembler translates this into a 4-byte instruction.